How to Write An Expository Essay Body Paragraph (with examples)

 …How do these drones help?
 They can deliver critical medical supplies, equipment, or rations quickly, of course.

 Going through this checklist helps you to address the necessary aspects of each point you plan on discussing.
 Of course, figuring out the right Who-What-When-Why-Where-How questions to ask for each point will take consistent practice, so keep writing and evaluating your paragraphs!
-Now that you’ve learnt how to elaborate on your points in a body paragraph, why not take a look at the types of examples you can use for elaboration?

 (Examples taken with reference from iThink magazine 2020 Issue 29 “On The Move”)